vikchupak/Docker/README.md

 `docker exec -it <container_name or container_id> sh|bash`

-_This is NOT interfering with the main process, but starts a new one additional_
+_This is NOT interfering with the main process, but starts a new one additional_ _It is like openning a new terminal inside a container_

 `exit` to quit;